 What area does Lincoln Square include?
 That’s an honest question.
 Is it the Greater Lincoln Square neighborhood that runs from Montrose up to Bryn Mawr, or is it the actual downtown square?
 The answer is both, and neither, and ultimately it’s up for debate.

-“Jibek Jolu” means The Silk Road in Kyrgyz, a Turkic language spoken in Kyrgyzstan.
-The restaurant has this name because the food here is from all the different regions of the historical Silk Road trade route, which means a bit of love from Russia, China, Turkey, Afghanistan, India, and more.
+“Jibek Jolu” means “The Silk Road” in Kyrgyz, a Turkic language spoken in Kyrgyzstan.
+The restaurant has this name because the food here is from all the different regions of the historical Silk Road trade route, including Russia, China, Turkey, Afghanistan, and India.
 Try everything from blintzes, to steamed dumplings, to lagman - stewed beef and vegetables with hand-pulled noodles.
 Come here on the weekend with a group, or stop by during the week for a low-key lunch by yourself.

 Gene’s is an old-school Polish deli that serves traditional sausages and other specialty Polish items.
 In the summer, they also open up a rooftop beer garden, where they grill sausages and serve beer.
 Grab a couple of each and hang out on the picnic benches for an excellent afternoon.

 The tasting menu at Elizabeth is expensive (it starts at $165) and the meal itself is an experience.
 Each menu is themed - for example, inspired by Game of Thrones or the menu at Noma in Denmark - and runs for a few months.
 It’s an intimate restaurant where you’re practically sitting in the kitchen with other diners, so it feels more like you’re at a dinner party than a restaurant.
 But the food is both beautiful and delicious, and it’s definitely worth a big night out.
 Seatings go fast, so if there’s a theme you want to try, book it ASAP.